-Almost all the yoga you see people practising, is in fact Hatha Yoga.
-Hatha Yoga is essentially the physical poses, or asanas, that you assume when practicing yoga.
+Almost all the yoga you see people practising is, in fact, Hatha Yoga.
+Hatha Yoga is essentially the physical poses, or asanas, that you assume.
 But in modern terms, this has evolved to mean a type of yoga that focuses on slow, gentle movements, holding the asanas for a few breaths before transitioning to the next.
-So if you’re a beginner looking to explore yoga, this is a good place to start!
+So if you’re a beginner looking to explore yoga in India, this is a good place to start!

 Iyengar Yoga is a form of Hatha Yoga that focuses more on the physical practices and movements, and is one of the most popular types of yoga in India.
 This type is about precise movements to create certain body alignments, matched carefully with breathing techniques.
-This type of yoga isn’t as free-flowing as some of the others, as there is a sequence of positions that is followed, each of which is held for a defined period of time.
-You’ll often see that people practicing Iyengar Yoga use props like blocks and ropes to help their body be moulded into the position they’re trying to achieve.
+This type of yoga isn’t as free-flowing as some of the others.
+You will learn a sequence of positions that are held for a defined period of time.
+Often people will use props, like blocks and ropes, to help their body become moulded into certain positions.

-This type of yoga is great for people who are looking more for the physical benefits of yoga.Plan your trip
+This type of yoga in India is great for people who are looking more for the physical benefits.

 Ashtanga Vinyasa Yoga

-No matter what type of yoga you’re interested in learning more about, you’ll find a place to do so in India.
-You can sign up for short yoga classes to get a feel for it, longer courses with a stay at a yoga ashram, or even do some yoga teacher training if you’ve found the right sort of yoga for yourself!
+No matter what type of yoga you’re interested in learning, you’ll find a place to do so in India.
+We can also offer you guidance on the best yoga ashrams in India.
+You can sign up for short yoga classes to get a feel for it, longer courses with a stay at some of the best yoga ashrams in India, or even do some yoga teacher training yourself!
 Check out this article on yoga travel routes, or this one on what you need to know about yoga in India for more information.